Freshman Admissions Requirements for Fall 2014 and Spring 2015

 ACT and SAT test requirements may be waived for any first time freshman applicant who graduated from high school five or more years prior to applying.

-5. Portfolio Requirements: Pratt requires a visual portfolio for art, design, photography, and architecture applicants and a writing portfolio for the writing program, the BA in Art History, and critical and visual studies.
-Film applicants may choose one of the options listed below.
+5. Portfolio Requirements: Pratt requires a visual portfolio for fine arts, communications design, art education, fashion design photography, digital arts, industrial design, foundation/undecided, interior design, art history (BFA) and architecture applicants and a writing portfolio for the writing program, the BA in Art History, and critical and visual studies.
+Film applicants may choose one of the options listed below under the section titled Film Applicants.
 Architecture applicants with a GPA of 3.7 or higher may waive the portfolio requirement.
-Both kinds of portfolios are described below.
+Construction Management does not require a portfolio.
+All portfolio requirements are described below.
+The visual portfolio requirement is the same for all majors but film.
 We request that visual portfolios be uploaded at pratt.slideroom.com.
 Writing portfolios may be uploaded to the application or uploaded at Slideroom.
+See instructions below.

 The visual portfolio should consist of a variety of media and approaches.
 It can include assignment-based projects, self-directed work or pieces of a collaborative nature.
 The portfolio does not need to be specific to the discipline to which you are applying.
 The portfolio must include at least three to five pieces of work from observation.
 (See below for a description of the observational process).
 Applicants should avoid including work that copies photographs, uses the grid system, or directly replicates any other artist's work (including replicating anime drawings, cartoons, or video game character designs).

-Film/Video Applicants: The following new portfolio requirements are optional for fall 2013 and required for fall 2014 applicants.
+Film/Video Applicants: The following new portfolio requirements are required for fall 2014 applicants.